ja153903/jabbariao-dotcom-astro/src/content/posts/reduce-by-mutation.md

 Notice that every time our predicate function evaluates to `TRUE`, we return a new object that spreads the existing accumulator into a new object with our new item.

-This _can_ become a problem because we're creating a new object every time.
+This _can_ become a problem because we're creating a new object every time and for a large array, this can become expensive.

 To solve this problem, we can write our reduce like so: